gajendhir/rnnotes/docs/npm/npm-cmd.md

 # npm Commands

-:::note
+:::caution

-I shall limit this section to the commands I use regularly in the react-native projects.
+Here are some npm command I use regularly in react-native development.
 For a full list of commands see [npmjs documentation](https://docs.npmjs.com/cli/v8/commands/npm-install).

 :::